 Set up of inquiry and reporting window

-During trade with our business partners, in the event that one of our employees infringes, or is suspected to infringe, on our Code of Conduct, a trade contract or a relevant law, we request that this is reported to the Contact Window on our website.
-In fiscal 2015 we did not receive any complaints.
+During trade with our business partners, in the case that one of our employees infringes, or is suspected to infringe, of our Code of Conduct, trade contract or a law, we request that this is reported to the Contact window on our website.
+In fiscal 2014 we did not receive any complaints.
 The reporter and their company would not be penalized in any way for reporting.
-Following an investigation, in the case that a problem is recognized, the action in question would be stopped and measures would be taken to prevent reoccurrence.
+Following an investigation, in the case that a problem is recognized the action would be stopped and measures would be taken to prevent reoccurrence.

 Response to Conflict Minerals

-At Advantest, in order to respond to the US financial regulatory reform Act Article 1502 (conflict minerals provisions) of Title XV of the Dodd-Frank Wall Street Reform and Consumer Protection Act and related regulations in the U.S., we are playing an active role together with the industry organization to address the conflict minerals problem.
+At Advantest, in order to respond to the US financial regulatory reform Act Article 1502 (conflict minerals provisions) and related regulations we are playing an active role together with the industry organization to address the conflict minerals problem.

-Since 2013 we have been implementing an annual survey of our business partners regarding use of conflict minerals through a CFSI* report (conflict mineral reporting template (CMRT)) and releasing the results.
+Since 2013 we have been implementing an annual survey with business partners regarding use of conflict minerals through a CFSI* report (conflict mineral reporting template (CMRT)) and releasing the results.

-We have been taking steps to respond to the conflict minerals issue, setting up a conflict minerals working group in 2012 the membership of which comprises senior Executive Officers.
-The working group includes a supply chain survey group, customer response group, disclosure group, and Secretariat.
+We have been taking steps to respond to the conflict minerals issue, setting up a conflict minerals working group in 2012 organized by Executive Officers.
+The working group includes the supply chain survey group, customer response group, disclosure group and administration office.

 Conflict minerals response survey

-Having completed a pre-survey in 2012 and a business partner explanatory meeting to ask for cooperation before the 2013 survey, we surveyed business partners on conflict minerals use and smelters using a CFSI* report [conflict minerals reporting template (CMRT)) retroactively.
+Completing a pre-survey in 2012 and a business partner explanatory meeting to ask for cooperation before the 2013 survey, we surveyed business partners on conflict minerals use and smelters using a CFSI* report (conflict minerals reporting template (CMRT)) retroactively.
 In 2013 the response rate was 96% and in 2014 it was 97%.

-In December 2012 we participated in the JEITA* “Responsible Mineral Procurement Review Committee” and we have been working together with industry organizations to promote conflict-free procurement and spread awareness.
+In December 2012 we participated in the JEITA* “Responsible Mineral Procurement Review Committee” and are addressing the conflict minerals issue together with the industry body.

 * JEITA: Japan Electronics and Information Technology Industries Association